b-tice/tremolo_bandpass/README.md

 SVF mode.
 Used to evaluate the svf filter.
 Not used in the Tremolo + Bandpass currently.

-Theory of the Second Order All Pass filter is here:
+Theory of the Second Order All Pass filter is here, written by Tom Erbe:

 http://synthnotes.ucsd.edu/wp4/index.php/2019/11/09/second-order-allpass-filter/